vampiman/Greener/README.md

 <!--- You can see how that's done [here](https://dev.mysql.com/doc/refman/8.0/en/creating-accounts.html).-->
 - Don't forget to create the user 'sammy', as mentioned above
 - Create a new database named 'greener'.
-- Create a table named 'person' with the following DDL script:
+- In this database, create a table named 'person' with the following DDL script:

 CREATE TABLE `person` (
   `ID` double NOT NULL,